^

 • water.

-Cheese three on a grater, melted in boiling water and add to the soup.
-To taste salt and pepper.
+Grate the cheese, melt it in boiling water and add it to the soup.
+Salt and pepper to taste.
 After boiling, add parsley and pour into plates.
-From the top you can sprinkle with croutons.
+You can sprinkle some croutons on top.

 Ingredients: